-Start the browser, then click —–> Manage Add-ons.
+Open IE, then click IE GEAR —–> Manage Add-ons.

-In case your Home page was moved, click —–> Internet Options>edit the URL box, put in the page you want, then click Apply.
+Check you Home Page, if it was changed, click IE GEAR —–> Internet Options>edit the URL box, type your original one, then click Apply.

 For Mozilla Firefox Users:

-The malware should be somewhere around here – Remove it.
+The adware should be somewhere around here – Remove it.

 For Google Chrome Users:

-Now click again, and proceed to Settings —> Search (the fourth tab), select Manage Search Enginesand leave only the search engines you use.
+Now click chrome menu icon again, and proceed to Settings —> Search (the fourth tab), select Manage Search Engines.
+In there, delete everything but the search engine you use.

 For Safari Users: